denzen84/beastblackbox/README.md

 exit 0
 ```

-This script will save UTC Unix timestamp in the filename and it will give opportunity to get realtime stamps using _--init-unix-time_ command line option.
+This script will save UTC Unix timestamp in the filename and will give opportunity to get realtime stamps using _--init-unix-time_ command line option.

 ## Usage examples
 ###### Example 1